blairg/hapi-socket-react-boilerplate/README.md

 ## Get it running locally 🏌️

-Assuming you are on Mac OS 🍏.
+Assuming you are on Mac OS 🍏 and Node 8.9.3 or higher installed.
 Not tested on any other OS.

 In the terminal run the following: -